 The ARP is a one-semester preparatory program designed for select students who have the drive to become successful physicians, but who need additional academic and study skills support to ensure their success in UMHS' rigorous medical education program.
 The UMHS admissions department invites select applicants to enroll in the ARP as a prerequisite for enrolling in the main program.
-Students who successfully complete the ARP with a grade average of 70% or higher are granted admission to the Basic Science or Extended Basic Science program.
+Students who successfully complete the ARP Program are granted admission to the Basic Science or Extended Basic Science program.

 The cost of attendance (COA) for this one-semester program is outlined below.
 The COA includes all direct charges that you will be billed for by the university, as well as all indirect expenses.
 This budget is calculated based on the average student, in a capacity to support a modest student lifestyle while enrolled in the program.
 It is important that you are aware of all anticipated costs for this program, so you can make sufficient financial plans.

 |Room & board||$7,875|